08 -- Observability: Langfuse

 What's Next

 You've set up external observability.
-Now try running providers as local subprocesses instead of remote HTTP.
+Now try running MCP servers as local subprocesses instead of remote HTTP.